-In 2018, GHP included eleven major areas, four in the fine arts and seven in academic studies.
+In 2019, GHP included eleven major areas, four in the fine arts and seven in academic studies.
 Figure 2 presents the percentage of students in each major.
-Sixty eight percent of GHP students majored in academic studies, and 32% majored in fine arts.
-The music major had the highest percentage (16%) of all students, followed closely by communicative arts (12%), and science (12%).
-The dance major made up the smallest percentage (4%) of all majors, which can be attributed to its performance-based instruction.
+Sixty-seven percent of GHP students majored in academic studies, and 33 percent of GHP students majored in fine arts.
+The music major had the highest percentage (16 percent) of all students, followed closely by communicative arts (12 percent), science (12 percent) and social studies (12 percent).
+The dance major made up the smallest percentage (4 percent) of all majors, which can be attributed to its performance-based instruction.